-ETS has applied for a special permit requesting PHMSA to approve ETS's use of DOT-113C120W tank cars as an appropriate package for the transportation of LNG by rail, subject to the constraints discussed in this draft EA.
-This EA was prepared to analyze the impacts to the environment as a result of approving DOT-113C120W tank cars as an appropriate packaging for transporting LNG by rail.
-PHMSA proposes that transportation of LNG by a DOT-113C120W rail tank car, as an alternative to the transport of LNG in MC-338 cargo tanks on the road, would provide a more cost-efficient mode of transport than truck and reduce the environmental impact of transporting LNG.
+ETS has applied for a special permit requesting PHMSA to authorize ETS's use of DOT-113C120W tank cars as a packaging for the transportation of LNG by rail, subject to the constraints discussed in this draft EA.
+This EA was prepared to analyze the impacts to the environment of using DOT-113C120W tank cars as an appropriate packaging for transporting LNG by rail.
+PHMSA proposes that transportation of LNG by a DOT-113C120W rail tank car, as an alternative to the transport of LNG in MC-338 cargo tanks on the road, could provide a more cost-efficient mode of transport and reduce the environmental impact of transporting LNG.
 Moreover, the existing regulatory requirements that govern the movement of cryogenic flammable materials similar to LNG are expected to provide adequate safety measures for LNG shipped in DOT-113C120W tank cars.